 The Library’s website is: http://www.law.umaryland.edu/marshall/.
 Use the Law Library’s online catalog “Discovery Service @ UM Carey Law” on the homepage to find and borrow materials in the Law Library and other University of Maryland libraries.

-Stop by any time the User Services Desk on the 2nd floor, and don’t worry—you aren’t bothering us; we want to help!
+For research assistance, stop by the User Services Desk on the 2nd floor at any time, and don’t worry—you aren’t bothering us; we want to help!
 Librarians are available via chat to answer reference questions.
 The link to Chat Reference is located on the left hand side of the library homepage.
 We also provide a list of research guides and helpful library tips.

 Library Hours vary throughout the year, with extended hours during the exam period.

 Just to the right of the library entrance is the Rothenberg Reading Room.
 Besides being a great place for quiet study, the shelves in here hold basic legal books for many courses, including all of the first-year courses.
 For a listing of the available books, go to Quick Links and click on “Reserves.”
 The library also buys one copy of all assigned course books, which are also kept in the Reading Room for in-house use.
 These are not substitutes for your purchase of the book, but can be useful if you forget your book, or just need to read a few pages.
 We also suggest books that can help with your classes and exams this year.

 Each first year student is provided a password to Lexis, Westlaw, and Bloomberg Law.
 You may use these databases anywhere to find full text of cases, law journal articles, and even some books.
 With a UMBID and password, 24/7 remote access is available to many of the Law Library’s other online databases without a password.
 Instructions for accessing library databases.